Pikuseru/swiftui-pull-to-refresh/README.md

 Check out [this recipe](https://swiftuirecipes.com/blog/pull-to-refresh-with-swiftui-scrollview) for in-depth description of the component and its code.
 Check out [SwiftUIRecipes.com](https://swiftuirecipes.com) for more **SwiftUI recipes**!

-## Changes in Version 2.0.0
+## Changes in Version 3.0.0

-### RefreshProgressBuilder updated to take percent value in range 0...1
+### RefreshProgressBuilder updated to take an `Int` percent value in range `0...100`

-`RefreshProgressBuilder` now takes two parameters, the refresh state and a percent value in the range `0...1` which is the `offset` as a percentage of the `threshold` value; this can be used to update graphics as the user pulls down to get animated effects.
+`RefreshProgressBuilder` now takes two parameters, the refresh state and a percent value in the range `0...100` which is the `offset` as a percentage of the `threshold` value; this can be used to update graphics as the user pulls down to get animated effects.

+An `Int` percent value is used rather than a `Double` to improve the scrolling performance.

 ### RefreshActivityIndicator mask